woudstrao/GettingCleaningData/README.md

 2. Tidy.txt : the clean dataset extracted from the original downloaded data using run_analysis.R.

-3. Codebook.md : the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).
+3. Codebook.md : the code book, which describes the contents of the tidy data set (data, variables and transformations used to generate the data).